bbresearcher/ZK/quizzes/quizz1/Questions.md

     b.
 Content<br>
     c.
 Keccak hash<br>
     d.
 Message sender<br><br>
-2. Which one of these is not a criteria that must be satifiied<br>
+2. Which one of these is not a criteria that must be satisfied<br>
     a.
 Completeness<br>
     b.
 Soundness<br>
     c.
 Zero-knowledge<br>